UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Cluster_status_page.md

 Date                | Status    | Reason
 --------------------|-----------|--------
 11 May 2025         | Completed | Maintenance day: nodes being drained for a system update.

+This is to inform you that we need to perform maintenance on some of our DSH host machines this Wednesday, June 4th, and as a result the GPU-enabled virtual machines listed below will be unavailable from 5:30 pm Tuesday until end of day Wednesday:

+    dsh-00530gpu01
+    dsh-00965gpu02
+    dsh-01148app01
+    dsh-01534gpu01
+    dsh-sge2gpu01
+    dsh-sge2gpu02

+Please ensure that any long-term processes that you may be running are completed before end of day Tuesday to ensure the integrity of your results.
+The maintenance should be completed before end of day Wednesday, and I will send a follow-up email as soon as the machines are available again.

 Friday 17 days after Patch Tuesday (T+17) = DSH Prod Cluster preparation